Quality statement 5: Safe manual handling after an inpatient fall

 Quality statement

-Older people who fall during a hospital stay and have signs or symptoms of fracture or potential for spinal injury are moved using safe manual handling methods.
+People who fall during a hospital stay and have signs or symptoms of fracture or potential for spinal injury are moved using safe manual handling methods.
 [2015]

 Rationale

 When a person falls, it is important that safe methods are used to move them, to avoid causing pain and/or further injury.
 This is critical to their chances of making a full recovery.
-Safe manual handling methods should be included in a post-fall protocol that is followed for all older people who fall during a hospital stay.
+Safe manual handling methods should be included in a post-fall protocol that is followed for all people who fall during a hospital stay.

 Quality measures